camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

   timer job configuration is preserved.
 In effect, it is going to trigger five days after the activity was started regardless of when the migration is performed.
 {{< /note >}}

+{{< note title="Conditional Events" class="info" >}}
+The usage of `#updateEventTrigger` is mandatory for migrating conditional events.
+The condition is overriden by the condition of the new conditional event.
+{{< /note >}}

 ### Boundary Event

 Boundary events can be mapped from the source to the target process definition along with the activity that they are attached to.
 The following applies:

-* If a boundary event is mapped, its persistent event trigger (for timers, messages, and signals) is migrated
+* If a boundary event is mapped, its persistent event trigger (for timers, conditionals, messages, and signals) is migrated
 * If a boundary event in the source process definition is not mapped, then its event trigger is deleted during migration
 * If a boundary event of the target definition is not the target of a migration instruction, then a new event trigger is initialized during migration